PixievoltNo1/svelte-webext-storage-adapter/README.md

 * **Flexible:** This package can work with a part of or the entirety of any area of `chrome.storage`, including areas from 3rd-party packages.
 * **Automatic batching:** Save on storage writes when all your store changes are batched up to be sent out at the next Svelte tick.
-* **Live updates:** If you'd like, this package will handle listening for storage changes for you.
+* **Live updates:** If you'd like, this package will handle listening for storage changes for you, using the modern `StorageArea.onChanged` event that 3rd-party areas can use, and falling back on `chrome.storage.onChanged` if needed.

 This project has a [Code of Conduct](CODE_OF_CONDUCT.md).
 By participating in the Git repo or issues tracker, you agree to be as courteous, welcoming, and generally a lovely person as its terms require. 😊